Christine Collister: Career

 In 2007, Collister moved from the UK, back to the Isle of Man, and since 2015, has been working and collaborating with Australian guitarist Michael Fix.
 They recorded an album, Shadows and Light in 2017, and toured around its release that same year and again in 2018, including Port Fairy, Cobargo and Illawarra festivals in Australia, and a two-week tour in the UK.
 In October 2019, they released their second album North & South and embarked on a 15 date tour of the UK, with a further 20 date tour in Australia scheduled for early 2020.

 Collister continues to work and record as a solo artist, and as a songwriter including collaborations with Michael Fix, Mike Slamer, Pam Shane, Steve Lima, Rob Laufer, Lindsay Rowe and many others.
 She remains in demand as a session vocalist, performing on album projects including Lena Anderson's Eagle in the Sky, The Parlour Ballads, and an upcoming album from US artist Brooks Williams.
 Collister has also contributed lyrics for publication in Playerist Poetry Magazine (ISSN 2048-2515).

 She was invited to perform at the Royal Albert Hall in London on 30 September 2019 in a concert celebrating the 70th birthday of Richard Thompson, along with David Gilmour, Martin Carthy, Eliza Carthy, Hugh Cornwell, Olivia Chaney, Maddie Prior, Loudon Wainwright III, Teddy Thompson, Kami Thompson, Danny Thompson, Dave Mattacks, Judith Owen, and many others.
 Collister proved a highlight of the evening with the Financial Times reviewer reporting " ..best of all perhaps was Thompson and Collister reviving the protest ballad 'Sweetheart On the Barricade'... " and...
 "Collister with Thompson on 'Ghosts in the Wind' was a thrilling highlight ..."

+In 2024, Collister released Children of the Sea, a project of nine original songs and an accompanying book inspired by Manx folklore.
+Children of the Sea was supported by grants from the Isle of Man Arts Council and Culture Vannin and was the focus of Collister's 2024 UK tour.